Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 Naveen Chopra - Pandora Media, Inc.

-Regarding LPMs for the back half of the year, I don't have any more specifics beyond the comment that we made that we do expect those levels to be above the optimized levels that we've shared until we reach certain scale.
-The specifics of that and the timing of that start to get into specific confidential terms with some of our partners, so that's not something that we're able to comment on.
+Regarding LPMs for the back half of the year, I don't have any more specifics beyond the comment that we made that we do expect those levels to be above the optimized levels that we've shared until we reach a certain scale.
+The specifics of that and the timing of that starts to get into specific confidential terms with some of our partners, so that's not something that we're able to comment on.

 The second half of the question I think was around ad tech investment in the back half of the year.
 At this point, we are not putting in place any major changes in the investment dollars.
 It's mainly moving things around to reprioritize that.
 But it's something that we're going to be continuing to look at very closely.
-Our priority for sure is to make clear that we have the right advertising capability, the right technology, the right operational infrastructure.
-And to the extent that we don't have the right investment level to support that, that's something that we will look at a very closely.
+Our priority for sure is to make clear that we have the right advertising capabilities, the right technology, the right operational infrastructure.
+And to the extent that we don't have the right investment level to support that, that's something that we will look at very closely.

 Operator